-The Series A-2 preferred stock is redeemable at the option of the stockholders seven years after original issuance, which is outside of the Company's control, and therefore, is classified as temporary equity in the consolidated balance sheets.
-The redemption price is the higher of the fair market value of the shares upon conversion to common stock or the original issuance price plus any declared and unpaid dividends.
-The fair market value of the shares shall not exceed any amount which is greater than two times (2x) the original issue price.
+The Series A-2 preferred stock is redeemable at the option of the stockholders seven years after original issuance.
+This redemption option is outside of IDX's control and therefore, IDX classifies the Series A-2 preferred stock as temporary equity in the Consolidated Balance Sheets.
+The redemption price of the Series A-2 preferred stock is the higher of (i) the fair market value of the shares upon conversion to common stock or (ii) the original issuance price plus any declared and unpaid dividends.
+The fair market value of the shares shall not exceed any amount which is greater than two times the original issue price.